BigPolarBear1/factorization_v3/README.md

 Oh.
 I know how to finish this code now.
 Guess some fucking rage helps with inspiration.
 This is going to work beautifully.
 You're all fucked.
 And after this, I am going to China, because fuck this shit.

 All this legal bullshit and persistent unemployment is making me so depressed.
 And everyone treats me like I have gone insane.
 Most people don't say it out loud.. but I can see it.
 I might just take the last of my savings and dissappear in the coming days.
 This fucking nightmare.
 Just want some fucking respect and a fucking job so I can have a life with some fucking dignity.
 Can't even have that anymore.

+Yea I know how to finish this PoC now, definitely... tomorrow I have to finish it, all this extra stress from all this legal bullshit, its too much.
+My life has been complete shit, everything good is gone, and just summoning the mental energy to do this math, it takes everything from me... and I can't deal with this extra external stress, I just can't, its literally pushing me over the edge right now.
+Tomorrow I will finish this no matter what.